-There is a RESONANCE control which affects how resonant the circuit is.
-However, the resonance also affects the tuning: the more resonance, the lower the drum sound is.
+The RESONANCE control affects how resonant the circuit is.
+However, resonance also affects the tuning: the more resonance, the lower the drum sound is.
 Add resonance to get longer decay drum sounds.
 The resonance range switch can limit resonance from self oscillating.
 When you switch it up, the resonance control makes the circuit self oscillate, so that it can be used as a kind of VCO.

 - bass drum generator

 - resonance range switch (low range limits the circuit from self oscillation)

 - click tune knob – adjusts pitch of click added to the drum body